dekuNukem/PicoRC/ibmpc.md

 ### Bracket

-Install the metal bracket on the PCB, secure with M3 screws from the bottom.
+Install the metal bracket.

 The shorter side should be touching the PCB.

+Secure with M3 screws from the bottom.

 ![Alt text](photos/ibmpc/short.png)